Harshit-garg2611/Dev-learning/Learning/C_recursion/README.md

 ## Tail Recursion :
 - A recursive function call in which the recursive call is the last statment executed by the function .

+## First Occurence :
+ Compare with self than look forward

+## Last Occurenece :
+Look forward & compare with self